 Japan family holidays guide

 Japan is a small, yet fascinating Asian country.
 Despite that, there is a lot to see and do.
 Discover everything you need for having the best family trip to Japan!
+This is our guide with all about Japan for families with kids!

-It’s one of the most populous countries in the world, and yet, the people have a high life expectancy and quality of life.
+It’s one of the most populous countries in the world, and yet, people have a high life expectancy and quality of life.
 It’s a highly developed country, and its technological side is a huge plus for travelers.

 The great transport system works wonders, is highly reliable, efficient, and being so, it’s fantastic to travel all around the country.
 Check out our post about public transport here.
 We also have have one exclusively about the Shinkansen – the Japanese bullet trains!